 - Withholding tax is to be withheld when rights convert into shares for most international jurisdictions.

 - After receiving their employee share scheme tax statement, employees are required to meet personal tax requirements with respect to their equity.

 - Company tax deductions may apply under the plan, including the use of an Employee Share Scheme Trust to claim a tax deduction for the value of exercised rights.

 BoardRoom’s market-leading Employee Equity Plan team has vast experience managing SSMPs for multiple listed companies.
-If you would like to learn more about how this share plan works and how we can help, please do not hesitate to contact us.
+If you would like to learn more about how this employee share plan works and how we can help, please do not hesitate to contact us.